What is a knee fracture?

 - Injuries to other bones and muscles around the knee

-Whenever there is a broken bone in the body, there will be chronic pain.
+Whenever there is a broken bone anywhere in the body, there is likely to be chronic pain.
 Knee fractures are no different.
-There will be painful aching within the knee joint after a fracture.
-Some patients can pinpoint the exact moment when the bone breaks.
-Other symptoms of a knee fracture can look like:
+With this injury, you can expect that there will be painful aching within the knee joint after a fracture.
+Some patients are able to pinpoint the exact moment when a fracture of a bone occurs.
+Other patients will not think that the pain they are experiencing is due to a broken bone.
+There are other symptoms to watch out for that do not necessarily mean that a bone is broken, but that medical treatment is needed immediately in order to receive an appropriate diagnosis.
+Imaging techniques such as x-rays are crucial in determining if you have a knee fracture.
+Some other symptoms of a knee fracture can look like:

 - Bruising around the knee